-The board of a listed entity is responsible for deciding the nature and extent of material business risk it is prepared to take to meet its strategic objectives.
+The board of a listed entity is ultimately responsible for deciding the nature and extent of the risks it is prepared to take to meet its objectives.

-To enable the board to do this, the entity must have an appropriate framework26 to identify, measure, monitor and manage risk on an ongoing basis.27 It is the role of management to design and implement that framework, to develop an appropriate risk culture within the entity, and to ensure that the entity operates within the risk appetite set by the board.
+To enable the board to do this, the entity must have an appropriate framework34 to identify and manage risk on an ongoing basis.35 It is the role of management to design and implement that framework and to ensure that the entity operates within the risk appetite set by the board.
 It is the role of the board to set the risk appetite for the entity, to oversee its risk management framework and to satisfy itself that the framework is sound.

-- (a) have a risk committee which:

-- has at least three members, a majority of whom are independent directors; and

-- (2) is chaired by an independent director,

-- (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) include within the responsibilities of the audit committee the responsibilities normally undertaken by a risk committee;28 or - (c) if it does not have a risk committee (whether as a stand-alone committee or as part of the responsibilities of the audit committee), disclose that fact and the processes it employs for identifying, measuring, monitoring and managing the material business risks it faces.
+- (a) have a committee or committees to oversee risk.
+36 each of which: - (1) has at least three members, a majority of whom are independent directors: and - (2) is chaired by an independent director, and disclose: - (3) the charter of the committee; - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.